 Very few have the luxury of a team of lawyers around them who could help them in case of making any particular decision.
 So why, as an entrepreneur, it is essential to know the basics of marketing and accounting.
 They also need to remain mindful of the fundamentals to avoid the potential failure that causes legal disputes.
-Today we will talk about some business laws that every entrepreneur should be aware of in Bangladesh.
+Today we would will talk about some Business Laws that Every Entrepreneur should be aware of.

 1. Business licenses & Laws for Company Formation